OpenClaw Plugin

 After two weeks of feedback training, most users see false positive rates below 10% in their review queue.
 The RL system continuously improves as you approve and reject leads.

-What makes the LLM swarm better than a single model?
+What makes the 3-judge drafting swarm better than a single model?

 A single model can be confidently wrong.
-The Skeptic-Analyst-Optimist voting structure forces adversarial evaluation of each post.
-The Skeptic's hard veto means overly optimistic scores never reach your queue.
+The Skeptic-Analyst-Optimist voting structure forces adversarial evaluation of each lead before a reply is drafted.
+Ensemble veto logic means overly optimistic assessments never produce a reply.

 Can I adjust the scoring threshold?